-I was very fortunate today in my Masters at RMIT to learn the in depth wisdom of health for babies and children by the renowned Peter Gigante, who has been helping sick kids with TCM for over 20 years.
+I was very fortunate today in my Masters at RMIT to learn the in depth wisdom of health for babies and children by the renowned Peter Gigante, who has been helping sick kids with Chinese medicine for over 20 years.

 - New ways of parenting aren’t always more successful.
-E.g. in Australia, you often see children dressed in a t-shirt and shorts in the middle or winter.
+E.g. in New Zealand, you often see children dressed in a t-shirt and shorts in the middle or winter.
 My old nonna is always telling me to rug up my baby and keep her warm.

 - Prevention is more important the treatment.
 Nurse your child as best you can, i.e. trying your best to breastfeed, have a healthy and well pregnancy, eat nourishing foods, get enough warmth, sunlight, play, cuddles etc. Allowing your child to rest and recuperate when they are ill.